crux-arm/crux-arm-release/README.md

 ```

 ### Set Up Environment
-Depending on your target architecture, you can specify the device optimization during the build by setting the **OPTIMIZED_DEVICE** variable.
+Depending on your target architecture, you can specify the device optimization during the build by setting the **DEVICE_OPTIMIZATION** variable.
 By default, this is set to **arm64**.

 ### Bootstrap Process
 Run the Makefile to start the bootstrap process: